Background

 I worked as a dance advocate mainly with the Association of Dance of the African Diaspora (now part of One Dance UK from 1995 for over 20 years spearheading and project managing a number of projects supporting independent dance artists.
 I began to develop my practice as a dance dramaturge in 2013.

 From 2017 to 2025, I held an academic position at De Montfort University in Leicester, England.
 Between 2017 and 2020, I was appointed as a VC2020 Lecturer in Dance (Early Career position), and from 2020 to 2025 I served as a Senior Lecturer in Dance.
 My research has centred on Black British choreographers, Dance as a profession, African cultural production and Creative Industries.
 I have also pursued interests in Creative Health and practice-based research.
+I set up FAE Studios in 2022 and more recently Enact Arts CIC.

 Photo Credit: Pete Martin